PFC Neftochimic Burgas

 Neftochimic (Нефтохимик) is a Bulgarian professional association football club based in Burgas, which currently competes in Third League, the third tier of the Bulgarian football league system.
-The team plays its home games at the local Sports Complex Neftochimic.
+The team plays its home games at the local.

 Originally established in 1962 under the name Stroitel Burgas and renamed to Neftochimic in 1964, the club was closely affiliated with the Neftochim petroleum refinery in Burgas.
 Neftochimic saw little success until the 1990s, when considerable financial investments were made in the club.
 This resulted in a debut promotion to the A Group in 1994.
 Neftochimic established itself as a regular top tier club in the next decade, even managing to qualify for European competitions.
 Financial problems began in the early 2000s, the club was rebranded as Naftex Burgas but was relegated from the top flight in 2006.
 After that, the club was dissolved in 2009, but re-established shortly after under the current name.
 The reformed club managed to play two seasons in the A Group, 2013–14, and 2016–17, after which it declined once more to the point where it currently competes, the amateur levels of Bulgarian football.